 Here is a list of the eight most popular places to visit:

-The 8 Best Places to Visit in England demonstrate the diversity of the country and the different experiences you can enjoy.
+The best places to visit in England demonstrate the diversity of the country and the different experiences you can enjoy.
 From a Michelin-starred restaurant in London to a gorgeous garden in the Lake District, you can find the right place for you with more information on the cities, rural escapes, and historical settings.

 England’s charm comes in many forms, from fascinating historical sights to quaint village squares and outdoor activities set among breathtaking scenery.
 Here are some ideas on what you can do on a trip to England:

-Our list focuses on some of the best things to do in England and you can find more ideas with our Top 10 Things to Do in England.
+Our list focuses on some of the best experiences in England and you can find more ideas with our top things to do in England.

-When we think of English food, a few classics come to mind, and while these deserve a mention, there are many other wonderful dishes to whet the appetite when in England.
+When we think of English food, a few classics come to mind, and while these deserve a mention, there are many other wonderful dishes to whet the appetite.

 A traditional English tea is a delight to take part in and consists of an array of baked treats and sandwiches, accompanied by a choice of teas.